jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 9 - Combat.md

 #### Two-Weapon Fighting

-When you take the [[Attack]] action and attack with a [[light]] melee weapon that you’re holding in one hand, you can use a bonus action to attack with a different [[light]] melee weapon that you’re holding in the other hand.
+When you take the [[Attack]] action and attack with a [[Light]] melee weapon that you’re holding in one hand, you can use a bonus action to attack with a different [[Light]] melee weapon that you’re holding in the other hand.
 You don’t add your ability modifier to the damage of the bonus attack, unless that modifier is negative.

 If either weapon has the [[thrown]] property, you can throw the weapon, instead of making a melee attack with it.